-This education system (also U- or V-education) was developed in the early 1980s by Dr. med.
-Alain Carbonneau in the INRA developed in Bordeaux.
-It consists of a V-shaped or U-shaped support framework that resembles the eponymous Greek musical instrument.
-The vine trunks are about 80 cm high, the row spacing is at least three meters.
-The shoots are divided so that two foliage walls with a hollow area in the middle arise (opposite the Spaliereerziehung with only one foliage wall).
-This results in a doubling of the leaf surface and thus better utilization of solar energy or the Photosynthetic performance, Also the vintage is favored.
-Disadvantages are the increased effort for the foliage care and the bad suitability for a machine pruning,
+This educational system (also U- or V-education) was developed in the early 1980s by Dr. Alain Carbonneau in the INRA developed in Bordeaux.
+It consists of a support structure that opens upwards in a V or U shape and is similar to the eponymous Greek musical instrument.
+The vine stems are about 80 cm high, the row spacing is at least three meters.
+The shoots are divided so that two leaf walls are created with a hollow area in the middle (opposite the Spaliereerziehung with only one leaf wall).
+This results in a doubling of the leaf surface and thus better use of solar energy or Photosynthetic performance, Also the vintage is favored.
+Disadvantages are the increased effort for the foliage care and the poor suitability for a machine pruning,

-It is a kind of Geneva Double Curtain In contrast, the shoots are directed upwards.
-In the United States There are different variants such as the "Asymmetric Lyra", in which the two foliage walls are arranged at different heights.
-The system developed in Australia Tatura Trellis is very similar.
-See also Constellations below training system (Systems) and Weingarten Care (Activities).
+It is a variety of Geneva Double Curtain, in contrast, the shoots are directed upwards.
+In the United States there are different variants such as the "Asymmetric Lyra", in which the two leaf walls are arranged at different heights.
+The system developed in Australia Tatura trellis is very similar.
+See also lists below training system (Systems) and Weingarten Care (Activities).